WhyNot22222/TAO-RL/README.md

 ## **👀 About TAO-RL**

-Integrating external tools into Large Language Models (LLMs) substantially improves complex reasoning but often destabilizes RL training due to input distribution shifts and entropy collapse.
+Integrating external tools into Large Language Models substantially improves complex reasoning but often destabilizes RL training due to input distribution shifts and entropy collapse.

 We present **TAO-RL**, a unified framework that couples **tool-aware trajectory filtering** with **entropy-guided exploration** for efficient policy optimization.
 At the data level, TAO-RL filters trajectories to prevent degenerate advantage estimates.
 At the algorithmic level, we introduce an entropy-guided bonus that reshapes the advantage function at post-tool-call tokens, encouraging the policy to explore more diverse reasoning paths and robust tool use.